saltyrtc/chunked-dc-js/README.md

 Then open `tests.html` in your browser to run the test suite.

+## Type Declarations

+If you use TypeScript, simply reference the `chunked-dc.d.ts` type declaration file to get type checking and autocompletion.

 ## License

     Copyright (c) 2016 Threema GmbH / SaltyRTC Contributors